jamesdempsey321x/CA2project/README.md

 Vlad - Created the about page.
 Vlad - Started getinvolved app, used modals.
 Vlad - Started news app, used a JSON file to populate the database with objects, used paginator aswell.
+James - Started shop app, used JSON file to populate the database and added images.